 Most of us are readily familiar with the general structure of consumer credit, but if you’re a small business owner, becoming familiar with business credit is important to your overall success.
 Establishing and maintaining business credit will help you build valuable relationships with vendors, suppliers, manufacturers, and financial institutions that are important to operation.

 For business owners, a good business credit score translates into lower interest rates, better trade credit, and access to the financial support necessary to grow and maintain your business.
-(Get a peek at your business credit data with a free Nav account.)
+(Get a peek at your business credit data with Nav.)
 Still, the question remains: what is a good business credit score?

 Identifying a Good Business Credit Score